grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/locating-elements.md

 # Locating Grafana UI elements

-All pages defined by `@grafana/plugin-e2e` expose a `getByTestIdOrAriaLabel` method that returns a Playwright locator that resolves to element(s) selected using the right HTML attribute.
+All pages defined by `@grafana/plugin-e2e` expose a `getByTestIdOrAriaLabel` method that returns a Playwright locator that resolves to element(s) selected, using the appropriate HTML attribute as defined on the element.
 Whenever you want to resolve a Playwright locator based on a Grafana UI selector, you should always use this method.

 ```ts
 panelEditPage.getByTestIdOrAriaLabel(selectors.components.CodeEditor.container).click();